rjkviegas/skills-workshops/week-3/process_modelling/README.md

 ### Home page
 (The code for the app we'll use in the workshop is here: https://github.com/makersacademy/process_modelling)

-A user visits `https://makers-cats.herokuapp.com/` in their browser and is shown this HTML:
+A user tries to visit `https://makers-cats.herokuapp.com/`, but mistypes the url as `https://makers-rats.herokuapp.com/` in their browser.

+When they don't see the page they expect and fix their typo, they are shown this HTML:

 ```
 <!DOCTYPE html>